 We are proud to offer a special priority to veterans.
 Currently, only veterans who are 100% disabled or former prisoners of war are eligible for dental care under the Veterans Health Administration.
 This means there is a critical need for oral health services in our veteran community.

-used to keep his mouth shut at family gatherings.
+a US Army veteran, used to keep his mouth shut at family gatherings.
 Now, he won’t stop talking and smiling!
 Russell’s life changed after his visit to Just Health 510.

 THE IMPACT OF JUST HEALTH 510